Shiny Wilson is a retired Indian athlete. She has been a National Champion in 800 meters for 14 years. Let us wish her a very happy birthday.

 One of her greatest achievements was that she was running even faster after the birth of her child and she set a new record of 1:59.85 in the 800m race at the 1995 South Asian Federation (SAF) Games in Chennai.

 Although she didn’t win any medals at any of the four Olympics, she and P.T.
 Usha powered India to an unexpected Women’s 4X400 relay final at the 1984 Games.
 She was also the captain of the Indian Contingent at the 1992 Games.
-She has also represented India in three Asian Games and has won a Gold, 2 Silvers and a Bronze.
-In the Asian Track and Field meets, she has won 7 Gold Medals, 6 Silver Medals and 2 Bronze Medals.
+She has also represented India in three Asian Games and has won a Gold, 2 Silvers, and a Bronze.
+In the Asian Track and Field meets, she has won 7 Gold Medals, 6 Silver Medals, and 2 Bronze Medals.
 She represented India more than 75 Times.

 She is the first Indian woman athlete to reach the semi-finals of the Olympics in women’s 800m.
-She is the first Indian woman captain and flag bearer for Indian Contingent for the 1996 Atlanta Olympics.
+She was the first Indian woman captain and flag bearer for Indian Contingent for the 1996 Atlanta Olympics.